-Application : Applied
+Application Applied

-Explanation on : application of the practice Arising from the Companies Act 2016, the constitution of the Company (previously referred to as the Memorandum and Articles of Association), had been re-drafted to bring it in line with the same and was thereafter approved at the Annual General Meeting in 2019.
+Explanation on application of the practice Arising from the Companies Act 2016, the constitution of the Company (previously referred to as the Memorandum and Articles of Association), had been re-drafted to bring it in line with the same and was thereafter approved at the Annual General Meeting in 2019.

 The Company's Constitution provides for a leverage on technology to facilitate; amongst others, voting in absentia and remote shareholders' participation at the Annual General Meetings.

-In this regard, whilst the Company's relatively small number of shareholders may not under normal circumstances deem an interactive remote attendance/participation/voting system feasible, considering the current COVID-19 situation and the possibility of any extension of the Movement Control Order by the Government or even any restrictions placed on mass gatherings, the Company is actively seeking the implementation of such a system, where necessary, for the Annual General Meeting in 2020.
-If implemented, it will be used to supplement the actual (in-person) meeting or if such an in-person meeting is not possible, then as an alternate to the in-person meeting.
-Any plans to implement such a system will be duly announced to the shareholders at the appropriate time once the availability and effectiveness of the available system is verified by Management.
+In light of the COVID-19 pandemic in 2020 and due to the extension by the Government on restrictions placed on mass gatherings, the Company successfully implemented a virtual Annual General Meeting in 2020 through remote participation and voting from the Broadcast Venue.
+The implementation of a virtual Annual General Meeting was duly announced to the shareholders and notices were issued as stipulated in the Constitution and required by the Listing Requirements.

-Explanation for : departure
+Explanation for departure

-Large companies are rec encouraged to complete th quired to complete the columns below.
-Non-large companies are e columns below.
+• Large companies are required to complete the columns below.
+Non-large companies are

+encouraged to complete the columns below.

-Measure :
+Measure

+Timeframe